janakmshah/microfeatures-guidelines/README.md

 }
 ```

-In the example above, `Services.swift` works a a static container, initializing all the services and tools with their initial state.
+In the example above, `Services.swift` works as a static container, initializing all the services and tools with their initial state.
 Some of these services might need to know about the application lifecycle.
-We could subscribe to those notifications internally but we'd be coupling the service to the `NotificationCenter` and the platform-specific lifecycle notifications.
+We could subscribe to those notifications internally, but then we'd be coupling the service to the `NotificationCenter` and the platform-specific lifecycle notifications.
 What we could do instead is explicitly notifying them about the lifecycle events from the app delegate.

 ```swift
 // AppDelegate.swift